-The last but not the least important point is to clean and maintain the clothing so that you do not get tears and holes. ie some of the wear and tear are inevitable but most can be prevented with basic garment care.
+The last but not the least important point is to clean and maintain the clothing so that you do not get tears and holes. ie some of the wear and tear is inevitable but most can be prevented with basic garment care.
 Check out the posts on hand washing clothes for longevity, using a laundry wash bag for delicate snaggable clothes etc. Rubbing clothes with hard brushes to remove stains will eventually lead to holes.
-Use other solutions for stains.
+Use other gentler solutions for stains.
 Check out this post on some homemade stain removers for clothes

 Mending is time-consuming but yields good results and a feeling of satisfaction of having done something towards sustainable living.
 I promise myself I will do it more often, rather than throw away good clothing at the first sign of a hole or two.
 What about you?

 Learn more about garment care here.

 Related post: Clothing repair: 40 common problems solved.